20 Things That Only Happen in the Movies

 6. They spill a drink or drop something breakable when they hear bad news.

 If something bad is about to happen or a shocking truth is about to be revealed, characters must be holding something breakable.
-That way, when they hear the news, they are so shocked that they forget to grasp what is in their hand, and it falls onto a hard surface, breaking into a million pieces.
-I've been known to tip my drink if I'm not paying attention, but I've never seen anybody drop what they are holding upon seeing a shocking image or hearing a piece of new without being startled or physically touched.
+That way, when they hear the news, they are so shocked that they forget to grasp what is in their hand, and it falls onto a hard surface, smashing into a million pieces.
+I've been known to tip my drink if I'm not paying attention, but I've never seen anybody drop what they are holding upon seeing a shocking image or hearing an intense piece of news.

 Clip from 'E.T.': Mom Spills Her Drink

 7. Musical numbers are executed perfectly without rehearsal, often in public and with total strangers.

 This is especially true of musicals, and they get a pass because of their genre, but sometimes it even pops up in comedies.
 A song will come on, and suddenly, everyone in sight will be dancing in sync or singing along to a song that is made up on the spot.
 These sequences are well-rehearsed ahead of time to look like organically grown musical numbers on screen, but they are highly unrealistic to those of us watching in the real world.

 Austin Powers always seems to wrangle a group of extras to begin his films with a dance number.

 8. Bed sheets make a strong, solid escape rope.

 When a character is locked in a room or a prison with a bed, they strip the sheets, tie them together, and use them as a ladder to climb out of a window.
 The sheets tend to be just long enough to reach the ground below, and the knots are sturdy, sometimes holding multiple characters at once.
 I always cringe when I see one of these scenes, sure that the homemade rope won't hold, but it always does.

 9. Women gain superhero strength while in labor.